 Source: IOTC catch-and-effort data.
-Does not include fleets non-reporting catch-and-effort data.
+Does not include catches from fleets not reporting catch-and-effort data.

 Fig. 6a-f: Swordfish: Time-area catches (total combined in tonnes) for longline fisheries targeting swordfish (ELL), other longline fisheries (LL), gillnet fisheries (GI), and for all other fleets combined (OT), for the period 2008-2012 by type of gear and for 20013-17, by year and type of gear.
 Red lines represent the areas used for the assessments of swordfish.